stangreg/Ignitron/src/Readme.md

 After setting up the project in the IDE, the code should build with the standard tool chain.

 To compile, add the switch "-D USE_NIMBLE" to the compile options.

+## Installing Firmware and data files
+After building and installing the firmware on the board, it is required to also transfer the data/ directory to the board.
+In order to do so, you need to install the add-in "ESP32 Sketch Data Upload" to the **Arduino IDE**.
+Open the Ignitron sketch into the Arduino IDE and select the Data Upload from the Tools menu.
+Please make sure to set the board settings correctly before uploading (see above).
+Unfortunately, there is no possibility to upload the data folder using Sloeber.

+In case you don't like the default presets, you can delete the presets you don't want, and also need to change the file *PresetList.txt* accordingly.
+This file just contains the file names of the presets to use.
+Lines starting with "--" are ignored.

+**Note:** Please be aware that when storing or deleting a preset to Ignitron using the AMP mode, the file is automaticalle rewritten, so custom commented lines will be removed.